tidytranscriptomics-workshops/iscb2022_tidytranscriptomics/README.md

 #### Learning goals

-* To understand the key concepts and steps of RNA sequencing data analysis
-* To approach data representation and analysis though a tidy data paradigm, integrating tidyverse with tidybulk, tidyseurat, tidySingleCellExperiment and tidyHeatmap.
+* To approach data representation and analysis though a tidy data paradigm, integrating tidyverse with tidyseurat, tidySingleCellExperiment and tidyHeatmap.

 #### Learning objectives